wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
-V0.4: not yet released...
+V0.4: 9-Jan-2023 by wavemotion-dave
-* Added .DSK support for 90K and 180K disks
+* Added .DSK support for 90K and 180K disks (read and write both work but write doesn't yet persist back to SD card).
+Use the Cassette icon in the lower left of the keyboard to mount disks.
-* Added High Score support for 10 scores per game
+* Added High Score support for 10 scores per game.
+Use the new 'HI' button on the main keyboard.
-* Fixed loading of 8K "banked" games (Tuthankam, Mancala, etc)
+* Fixed loading of 8K "banked" games (Tuthankam, Mancala, etc).
-* Other minor cleanups as time permitted
+* Fixed right-side border rendering for "TEXT MODE" games (Adventure, Zork, etc).
+* Added new option to mirror console RAM.
+This is more accurate but slows down the emualation.
+Congo Bongo needs this to render level 2+ properly.
-* Games that were hanging looking for Speech Synthesis module no longer freeze up (no voice yet but you can play them)
+* Games that were hanging looking for Speech Synthesis module no longer freeze up (no voice yet but you can play them).
+* Other minor cleanups as time permitted.

 V0.3: 7-Jan-2023 by wavemotion-dave
 * Improved speed 8% across the board